renpy/renpy/sphinx/source/config.rst

     can be repeatedly loaded, hurting performance.
 If not none, :var:`config.image_cache_size` is used instead of this variable.

+.. var:: config.input_caret_blink = True

+    Sets whether or not the default caret in an input will blink or not.

 .. var:: config.key_repeat = (.3, .03)

     Controls the rate of keyboard repeat.
 When key repeat is enabled, this